ranfysvalle02/mdb-runtime/examples/README.md

 - Creating and registering an app manifest
 - Basic CRUD operations
 - Automatic app scoping
-- Docker Compose setup with MongoDB and Ray
+- Docker Compose setup with MongoDB

 **Perfect for:** Getting started with MDB_RUNTIME